amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Observations
 ------------

-The Observations element holds all the observations that the user is requesting from Amanzi, as well as meta data, such as the name of the file that Amanzi will write observations to.
+The ``observations`` element holds all the observations that the user is requesting from Amanzi, as well as meta data, such as the name of the file that Amanzi will write observations to.
 The observations are collected by their phase.
-Thus, the ''observations'' element has the following requirements
+Thus, the ``observations`` element has the following requirements

 .. code-block:: xml